 *

-The first byte read is stored into element b[0]
+The first byte read is stored into element b[0], the

 * number of bytes actually read; these bytes will be stored in elements